Semajnad/sgn_announcement/README.md

 To customise this add-on, simple edit the customsation options at the top of sv_init.lua.

+The command to use this addon is '!announce [seconds-to-display] [announcement-message]'

 For help and support, feel free to add me on Steam at http://steamcommunity.com/id/semajnad